A short collection of ideas and pitfalls to have in mind before designing an A/B test. Shuffle through and bookmark. It will be updated in the future.

-This is important to avoid scenarios, where the CR goes up, but the business result go down (eg: decreasing the cost of a product)
+This is important to avoid scenarios, where the CR goes up, but the business results go down (e.g: decreasing the cost of a product).

-Small websites just don’t have the traffic to allow for testing strategies used on high traffic websites.
+A common A/B testing mistake when it comes to small websites is that they don’t have the traffic to allow for testing strategies used on high traffic websites.
 The only option left is qualitative testing.
-User surveys and even user testing are the tools for this kind of sites.
+User surveys and even user testing are the tools for these kinds of sites.
 It’s going to take a lot more time, but there is basically no way around that.

 Sequential testing is the practice of making a change and observing the change in a metric with the idea that if it goes up the hypothesis is confirmed.
 This approach is seriously flawed, as the metrics change all the time due to a bunch of factors.
 This is a recipe for a mistake.
 Besides, with today’s technology and ease of simultaneous A/B tests, it takes almost no additional effort to do the tests right.